TeleSign/python_telesign/README.md

 -------------

 Code documentation is included in the SDK.
-Complete documentation, quick start guides and reference material for the TeleSign API is available within the [TeleSign Developer Center](https://developer.telesign.com/).
+Complete documentation, quick start guides and reference material for the TeleSign API is available within the [TeleSign Standard Documentation](https://standard.telesign.com/).

 Installation